Layers of filo pastry soaked in egg mixture then baked to golden perfection make this simple egg pie.

 - In a medium bowl, whisk together all ingredients except the filo pastry.
 Grease the bottom and sides of a 9-inch baking pan and set aside.

 - On a working surface, fold each filo pastry sheet like a paper fan.
 Place upright in the pan, starting at the rim.
 Repeat with the remaining sheets, layering them around in a circle.
-Work quickly as the sheets are very thin and will dry out fast.
-You can cover them with a barely damp paper towel if necessary.
-Remember not to apply too much moisture or they'll stick together and you won't be able to separate them.

 - Pour the egg mixture over the prepared filo pastry.
 It doesn't have to be perfect.
-Bake for 20-30 minutes or until top is golden brown.
-Sprinkle with fresh chives if you desire.

 Simple Egg Pie